LizhenWangT/StyleAvatar/README.md

 ## Change Log

 2023.05.05 We will release code and pre-trained model soon.

-2023.07.06 Release the styleunet-related python code.
+2023.07.06 Release the styleunet-related python code and pretrained models.

 ## Python Requirements
 - Python 3.8